 From the opening bars, Weissensee has a moody sound.
 It reminds me of Pink Floyd.
 The tempo is slow, just Klaus’ drums providing the hypnotic heartbeat.
 Guitars wah-wah, as if speaking in some unknown language.
 Together, they march along purposefully, as elements of rock, psychedelia, funk, Krautrock and ambient music create a dramatic, cinematic opus.

 Side two of Neu! was entitled Jahresübersicht and is a three part piece.
 The first past is Im Gluck (Lucky).
 Straight away, it has an experimental sound.
 What sounds like people in a boat, chatting and laughing can be heard.
-This gives the track an avant grade, ambient sound.
+This gives the track an avant-garde, ambient sound.
 Droning guitars arrive from faraway.
 Gradually, they drift in, taking centre-stage.
 They’re alone, wah-wahing and recreating the sound of wistful strings.
-Above the arrangement, birds can be heard as boat is rowed.
+Above the arrangement, birds can be heard as a boat is rowed.
 You wonder where to?
 Here, Neu draw inspiration from ambient, avant garde, classical and experimental music, creating a wistful soundscape that’s atmospheric and cinematic.

 Closing Neu! is Lieber Honig” (Dear Honey).
 This was the final piece in this groundbreaking movement.
 It has pensive, spacious and melancholy introduction.
 Space is left, before a tender, fragile and ethereal vocal makes its entrance.
 Just like the arrangement, it spacious and wistful.
 It’s akin to a stream of consciousness, or a cathartic confessional cleansing.
 When the vocal drops out, a droning noise drifts in.
 This is the polar opposite to the rest of the arrangement.
 After that, the track reminds me of Im Gluck, as someone rows a boat across.
 That’s all you can hear, apart from the droning noise heading into the distance.
 The result is an enigmatic, ethereal and experimental track which poses more questions than answers.